OFAI/million-post-corpus/README.md

 ### A Data Set of German Online Discussions

-This is the home of the "One Million Posts" corpus, an annotated data set consisting of user comments posted to a German-language newspaper website.
+This is the home of the "One Million Posts" corpus, an annotated data set consisting of user comments posted to an Austrian newspaper website (in German language).

 This data set will be presented as a short paper at the [40th International ACM SIGIR Conference on Research and Development in Information Retrieval](http://sigir.org/sigir2017/) (SIGIR 2017):